mint-metrics/mojito-website/website/docs/example-js-delivery-simple-ab.md

 ### Preview your experiment

-&gt; **NB**: You must have Mojito installed on the page or [use a Chrome Extension like Requestly to inject Mojito](example-js-delivery-requestly-staging) into the page for testing.
+> **NB**: You must have Mojito installed on the page or [use a Chrome Extension like Requestly to inject Mojito](example-js-delivery-requestly-staging) into the page for testing.

 1. Browse to [www.bing.com](https://www.bing.com/).